Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 The solution to this step is given below, but give it a go before peeping.
 <details>
-  <summary> The solution to this step:
+  <summary> Peep the solution to this step:
   </summary>
   <code>try {